aframevr/aframe-site/src/faq/index.md

 Given that CORS headers are set, if fetching a texture from a different origin or domain such as from an image hosting service or a CDN, then we should specify the `crossorigin` attribute on the `<img>`, `<video>`, or `<canvas>` element used to create a texture.
 [CORS][cors] security mechanisms in the browser generally disallow reading raw data from media elements from other domains if not explicitly allowed.

-## What devices and platforms does A-Frame support?
+## Which devices and platforms does A-Frame support?

 A-Frame supports the [Oculus Rift][riftspec] and modern smartphones using [Cardboard holders][cardboard].
 A-Frame also works on desktop computers as a normal 3D experience.
 A-Frame's device support is built on the [WebVR API][webvrspec] and the [WebVR Polyfill][webvrpolyfill].
 As the WebVR API and Polyfill mature and as WebVR-enabled browsers add support for additional devices like the [HTC Vive][vive], A-Frame will keep up-to-date to support those devices.